Capillary/ecom-api-document/source/includes/_customer.md

 ## Agent Login

-Lets agents of the merchant login to the e-commerce site.
+Lets agents of the merchant login to the merchant's Anywhere Commerce site.